HicServices/RDMP/Documentation/CodeTutorials/UserManual.md

 # Getting Started

 ## Installing RDMP Client Software
 In a normal RDMP deployment, users access a single shared Metadata database.

-You can install the client software via the [installer link on the Github site](https://github.com/HicServices/RDMP#install )

-Once installed the software will guide you through the process of setting up platform databases / connecting to existing platform databases.

 ![Platform database setup](Images/UserManual/PlatformDatabases.png)

+You can install the client software via the [installer link on the Github site](https://github.com/HicServices/RDMP#install ).
+Once installed the software will guide you through the process of setting up platform databases / connecting to existing platform databases (see [Platform Database Setup](#platform-database-setup)).

-It is possible to run RDMP as a standalone tool without an Sql Server instance using a [File System Backend](./YamlRepository.md) but this approach is recommended only for single user or isolated systems.
+It is possible to run RDMP as a standalone tool without an Sql Server instance using a [File System Backend](./YamlRepository.md) but this approach is recommended only for single user or standalone systems where RDMP performs a specific activity in isolation (e.g. data load, cohort creation etc).

-## Prerequisites
+## System Requirements
 You will need an Sql Server instance (unless using a [file system backend](./YamlRepository.md)).
 If you do not already have one, you can use the Express edition for free which is available from microsoft.com (https://www.microsoft.com/en-us/sql-server/sql-server-editions-express ).
 Alternatively you can use [LocalDb](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver16) which is a Sql Server development tool installable with Visual Studio that allows for instances to be started when needed and shutdown automatically.

 You will also need to have your actual dataset data in a relational database.
 RDMP supports accessing research data repositories stored in MySql, Sql Server and Oracle databases but stores it’s own metadata (platform databases) in Sql Server only.